 Top 5 Iron Rich Vegetables

-Why is iron so important nutrient for our health? as a central part of hemoglobin carries oxygen in the blood.
+Why is iron so important nutrient for our health? well as a central part of hemoglobin it carries oxygen in the blood.
 Deficiency of this important mineral can cause many health problems like gastrointestinal disturbances, poor exercise and also work performance, impaired cognitive function.
 Iron dysregulation and Iron deficiency anemia are linked with conditions like rheumatoid arthritis (RA) and Lupus Erythematosus.
 When we talk about children iron is very important for them, because iron deficiency anemia can cause psychomotor and also cognitive abnormalities resulting in future learning difficulties.

 Brussels Sprouts.
 You may don’t liked this vegetable as a kid, but when you try once you will learn just how healthy these tasty veggies are.
 Brussels sprouts are a good source of many nutrients, antioxidants, vitamins, folate, and fiber.
 For real they are an excellent source of iron and a good way to prevent fatigue and also other symptoms of iron deficiency.
 Serving Size 1/2 cup, contain 0.9 milligrams of iron (5% DV), and 28 calories.